goods92/dotfiles/README.md

 # Dotfiles

 This is a collection of my dotfiles created from earlier versions of my settings.
+The install.sh file looks through all folders for .symlink files, and adds them to ~ with a . appended for configuration.

 ## Contents